 Toward an Ecosocial View of Contemplative Practice: Cultural Phenomenology, Regimes of Attention and Narrative Constructions of the Self

-Please join us for Laurence Kirmayer's presentation examining cognitive science, psychological anthropology, and cultural psychiatry across cultures and context through a contemplative lens.
+The Contemplative Sciences Center hosted Laurence Kirmayer for his talk on cognitive science, psychological anthropology, and cultural psychiatry across cultures and context through a contemplative lens.

 Theories of embodiment and enactment provide ways to elaborate an ecosocial view of mind that integrates neurobiology and sociocultural contexts.
 In this view, mental phenomena are produced by looping effects within and between the body/brain/person and the social world.
 These loops are mediated by psychophysiological, cognitive, and discursive processes involving metaphoric, narrative, and rhetorical practices that configure the self.
 The built environment, circulating narratives, and social institutions together constitute forms of life, which offer individuals particular niches or positions, with corresponding modes of self-understanding and construal, as well as specific affordances for action.